writechoiceorg/aspect-docs/docs/aspect-cli/Aspect CLI/aspect-cli.md

 # Aspect CLI overview

-The Aspect CLI is a Bazel wrapper built on top of Bazelisk.
-Created to improve Bazel’s functionality and add new features and extensibility.
+Aspect CLI is a Bazel wrapper developed atop Bazelisk.
+A development created to enhance the functionality of Bazel and introduce additional features and extensibility.

 ## The problem it solves

-Bazel was designed for Google's internal workflows.
-Outside of Google, many companies create custom wrappers and scripts.
-This adapts Bazel to their engineering culture and tech stack.
-These scripts often become difficult to maintain.
-Each team spends time creating and supporting its own solution.
-This leads to developer frustration and technical debt.
+Bazel started as a tool for Google's internal workflow.
+Most other companies have bespoke wrappers and scripts.
+This makes Bazel a good fit within their tech stack and engineering culture.
+These scripts then become unmaintainable.
+Each team spends the time building and maintaining its own solution.
+This is a source of developer frustration and technical debt.

 ## The solution

-The Aspect CLI provides a robust, open-source solution.
-Instead of using improvised bash scripts, organizations can use the Aspect CLI.
-It is a stable and extensible alternative.
-It improves the developer experience and reduces the need for custom scripts.
+The Aspect CLI provides a robust, open-source option.
+Instead of patching together bash scripts, businesses can use the Aspect CLI.
+It is a reliable and adaptable replacement.
+It improves developer experience and reduces the usage of tailored scripts.

 ## What it does

 The Aspect CLI runs all standard Bazel commands.
 It also adds new commands, such as `print` and `docs`.
-It offers extensibility features.
-These features allow developers to create plugins to automate common tasks.
+It offers extensibility mechanisms.
+These mechanisms allow developers to create plugins that can automate routine tasks.

 ## Installation and availability

-The Aspect CLI is available for macOS and Linux.
-A Windows version is planned.
-The source code is on GitHub under an Apache 2 license.
+Aspect CLI is available on macOS and Linux.
+A Windows distribution will be released.
+The source code resides on GitHub with an Apache 2 license.